FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Introduction

 Beyond predefined frequency bases, recent studies~\cite{sitzmann2020implicit,serrano2024hosc} have attempted to mitigate spectral bias by enhancing the expressiveness of activation functions.
-However, these methods have primarily focused on broadening the domain of activation functions~\cite{liu2024finer}, rather than enabling precise frequency selection.
-As a result, networks may construct redundant or overlapping bases, lacking the ability to selectively target the necessary frequency bands.
+However, these methods have primarily focused on broadening the domain of activation functions~\cite{liu2024finer,rezaeian2025sl2a}, rather than enabling precise frequency selection.
+As a result, networks may construct overlapping bases, lacking the ability to selectively target the necessary frequency bands.
 This limitation impairs their effectiveness in real-world inverse problems, such as denoising~\cite{yan2024boosting}, where the suppression of irrelevant frequency bands (\textit{e.g.}, noise) is essential for accurate signal recovery.

-To address these limitations, we propose \textbf{FLAIR} (frequency- and locality-aware implicit neural representations), which serves as a unified architecture integrating two complementary components: (i) RC-GAUSS (Sec.~\ref{sec:RC-GAUSS}) for frequency-domain selection and time-domain localization, and (ii) Wavelet-Energy-Guided Encoding (WEGE) (Sec.~\ref{sec:WEGE}) for region-adaptive frequency guidance.
+To address these limitations, we propose \textbf{FLAIR} (Frequency- and Locality-Aware Implicit Neural Representations), as illustrated in Fig.~\ref{fig:teaser}.
+FLAIR integrates two complementary components: (i) Band-Localized Activation (BLA) for joint frequency-domain selection and time-domain localization, and (ii) Wavelet-Energy-Guided Encoding (WEGE) for region-adaptive frequency guidance.

-Specifically, we adopt a band-limited function that enables explicit frequency selection for signal modeling.
-However, increasing the degree of band-limitation inevitably induces oscillations in the time domain, causing training instability and degraded time-domain localization~\cite{gottlieb1997gibbs}.
-Therefore, instead of using the ideal band-limited function, \textit{sinc}~\cite{saratchandran2024sampling}, we base our design on the \textit{raised cosine} (RC)~\cite{kekre1983raised} function to improve training stability.
-Furthermore, we introduce a Gaussian envelope~\cite{ramasinghe2022beyond} to suppress residual oscillations, resulting in the proposed \textbf{RC-GAUSS} function (Fig.~\ref{fig:math_graph}(c)), which multiplies an RC function (Fig.~\ref{fig:math_graph}(b)) by a Gaussian (Fig.~\ref{fig:math_graph}(a)), as highlighted by the blue boxes.
-Although the time–frequency uncertainty principle (TFUP)~\cite{grochenig2001foundations} states that perfect localization in both domains is unattainable, our formulation allows the model to adaptively learn the optimal trade-off for each task via learnable parameters.
-Note that the time (temporal) domain corresponds to the spatial domain in images.
+Specifically, we adopt a band-limited formulation that enables explicit frequency selection for signal modeling.
+However, increasing the degree of band limitation inevitably induces oscillations in the time domain, leading to training instability and degraded time-domain localization~\cite{gottlieb1997gibbs}.
+To mitigate these issues, instead of directly employing the ideal band-limited function such as \texttt{sinc}~\cite{saratchandran2024sampling}, we newly propose the Band-Localized Activation (BLA).
+Our design is based on the band-limiting term for frequency control and on transition-smoothing and localization terms, which are responsible for improving training stability and adaptively governing spatial localization, as illustrated in Fig.~\ref{fig:BLA} (c).
+Although the time–frequency uncertainty principle (TFUP) states that perfect localization in both domains is unattainable, our formulation allows the model to adaptively learn the optimal trade-off between frequency selectivity and spatial localization via learnable parameters.